sscivier/Github-Copilot-Atlas/README.md

 ### Quick Exploration with Explorer

 ```
-@Explorer-subagent Find all files related to GuiScriptInterface
+Let @Explorer find all files related to authentication
 ```

 Explorer will: